-Committe on Sponsoring Organizations of the Treadway Commissions's Internal Control - Integrated Framework (COSO) Access Information on COSO.
+Committe on Sponsoring Organizations of the Treadway Commission's Internal Control - Integrated Framework (COSO) Access Information on COSO.

 Standards for Internal Control in the Federal Government (Green Book)